swiftlang/swift-evolution/proposals/0179-swift-run-command.md

 ## Alternatives considered

 One alternative to the Swift 4 change of build folder would be for the Swift Package Manager to create and update a symlink at `.build/debug` and `.build/release` that point to the latest build folder for that configuration.
-Although that should probably be done to retain backward-compatibility with tools that depended on the build location, it does not completely invalid the usefulness of the `run` command.
+Although that should probably be done to retain backward-compatibility with tools that depended on the build location, it does not completely invalidate the usefulness of the `run` command.